Ionworks

 Predict

 Select a parameterized model, define an experiment protocol, run the simulation.
 Protocols can be saved, typed as text, uploaded from cycler files, or built with the protocol builder.
-Studies group related simulations into focused investigations where teams run, compare, and analyze results in one workspace.
+Studies group related simulations into focused investigations.

 04